libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 }
 ```

-Note that you should be sure to minimize the payload for subscription operations.
+Try to minimize the payload for subscription operations.
-Additionally, you only need to subscribe for changes that persist to the knowledge graph.
+Additionally, you need to subscribe only to changes that persist to the knowledge graph.
 For general event handling, it's often better to use a [BPMN workflow]({{< relref "../bpmn" >}}) that subscribes to a NATS, MQTT, or OPC UA topic.